robfatland/zero2x/Z2JH/redux.md

 1. Decide upon a **`BASE`** resource name; a short relevant string.
 I use `r5`.
-2. Start the interactive shell--being careful to select the intended subscription--and in so doing create an RG called **`$BASE-rg`**
+2. Start the interactive shell--being careful to select the intended subscription--and in so doing create a Resource Group **`$BASE-rg`**
+    - It is best not to refresh your browser when the interactive shell is busy: Tend to lose the window and go into a "???" state
 3. In **`~`** create `config.yaml` that looks as follows:

 ```